cwise24/snopsy/docs/module2/9_pipeline.rst

   cd snopsy.pipeline

-Now you must create the the **ci** file using the below code block
+Now you must create the the **ci** file using the below code block.
+Notice the variable **SITE** has the value `site2`.
+After your pipeline runs we will change this to `site1` and update the repository.

 .. code-block:: yaml
    :linenos:
    :caption: .gitlab-ci.yml
+   :emphasize-lines: 2

    variables:
      SITE: "site2"